 Dexter Hardwoods Part III: Paint

-THE DEXTER HOUSE In my mind, you can never go wrong with hardwood floors.
+In my mind, you can never go wrong with hardwood floors.
 And I was thrilled that the Dexter house had so much hardwood flooring when we first toured it last year.
 Unfortunately not all of the hardwoods were in good shape.
 Over the years, previous owners had covered them with tile, maroon paint, linoleum, and carpet (sometimes a combination of a few of those).
 After a bit of noodle scratching, Garrett and I came up with a plan to salvage the floors.

 First we would replace the kitchen floors and have them professional refinished along with the dining and living room oak floors.
 That all happened a month or so back (you can read about it here) and they look great!